Investigating the effect of noise channels on the quality of unitary t-designs: Results

 and obtain a sample of 1331 density matrices using~\cite{rho}

-Given $t\in\{2,3,4,5\}$, a noise channel, a noise model and a sample of density matrices we obtain $\epsilon$ numerically as follows.
-For each single-qubit density matrix $\rho$ in the sample, we calculate $\mathbb{E}^t_H(\rho^{\otimes t})$ and $\widetilde{\mathbb{E}}^t_H(\rho)$ using the icosahedral group~\cite{platonic} (an exact unitary 5-design) and determine the smallest possible $\epsilon$ such that inequality (\ref{eq:model}) is satisfied.
+Given $t\in\{2,3,4,5\}$, a noise channel, a noise model, and a sample of density matrices, we obtain $\epsilon$ numerically as follows.
+For each single-qubit density matrix $\rho$ in the sample, we calculate $\mathbb{E}^t_H(\rho^{\otimes t})$ and $\widetilde{\mathbb{E}}^t_H(\rho)$ using the icosahedral group~\cite{platonic} (an exact unitary 5-design and therefore also an exact unitary $t$-design for any $t \leq 5$) and determine the smallest possible $\epsilon$ such that inequality (\ref{eq:model}) is satisfied.
 The largest $\epsilon$ found is the smallest possible $\epsilon$ such that inequality (\ref{eq:model}) holds for all density matrices in the sample and is therefore the value with which we quantify the effect of the given noise channel on the quality of the $t$-design.